Abdominal ultrasonography: Technique

 Advantages of ultrasound imaging of abdominal structures are that the procedure can be performed quickly, bed-side, involves no exposure to X-rays (which makes it useful in pregnant patients, for example) and is inexpensive compared to other often-used techniques such as computed tomography (CT scan) of the abdomen.
 Disadvantages are troublesome imaging if a lot of gas is present inside the bowels, if there is a lot of abdominal fat, and that the quality of the imaging depends on the experience of the person performing it.

 The imaging occurs real-time and without sedation, so that the influence of movements can be assessed quickly.
 For example, by pressing the ultrasound probe against the gallbladder, a radiological Murphy's sign can be elicited.

 Through the abdominal wall, organs inside the pelvis can be seen, such as the urinary bladder or the ovaries and uterus in women.
 Because water is an excellent conductor for ultrasound waves, visualizing these structures often requires a well-filled urinary bladder (this means the patients has to drink plenty of water before the examination).

 The liver can be imaged by swiping the probe sagittally from medial to lateral at the subcoastal region.
-However, if majority of the liver parenchyma is located high up in behind the ribs, the subject can be asked to breathe deeply to push down the liver into the abdomen for better visbility of liver.
+However, if majority of the liver parenchyma is located high up in behind the ribs, the subject can be asked to breathe deeply to push down the liver into the abdomen for better visibility of liver.
 If the liver is still not visualised, then the subject can be rolled to the left lateral position to move the liver out of the ribs.
 Then, the ultrasound probe is rotated 90 degrees to access the liver in axial plane from the dome of the diaphragm until the lower segment of the liver.